Climate change: Where are we now with Stormont's new legislation?

 What is going to happen to the other bill now?

 That is another $64,000 question.
-Climate Change (No. 1) Bill is scheduled for its Consideration Stage next Tuesday 8 March.
+Climate Change (No1) Bill is scheduled for its Consideration Stage next Tuesday 8 March.

-Now if that date sounds familiar, that is because way back at the start of this article, you will have read that Climate Change (No. 2) is set for its Final Stage that same day.
+Now if that date sounds familiar, that is because way back at the start of this article, you will have read that Climate Change (No2) is set for its Final Stage that same day.

 This has been an unprecedented situation all along - to have two bills with similar broad aims on the track to becoming legislation.

-So, for example, if the minister moves Bill (No. 2) on Tuesday morning, then does Bill (No. 1) go ahead anyway?
+So, for example, if the minister moves Bill (No2) on Tuesday morning, then does Bill (No1) go ahead anyway?

-And what happens if No. 1 gets through without requiring a further consideration stage and also crosses the finish line before the assembly dissolves for the election?
+And what happens if No1 gets through without requiring a further consideration stage and also crosses the finish line before the assembly dissolves for the election?

-Some may ask, is it really an efficient use of the assembly's dwindling time in this mandate to debate amendments on a bill which is similar to another one already ahead of it and in the queue for Royal Assent?
+Some may ask, is it really an efficient use of the assembly's dwindling time in this mandate to debate amendments on a bill which is similar to another one already ahead of it and in the queue for Royal assent?

 But Northern Ireland has been so far behind the rest of the UK nations and the Republic of Ireland in getting climate change legislation in place, that to get anything on the books, even at the last minute, will be seen as a triumph.